 • Plan what to say.
 Divorce can be a confusing as well as frightening time for the kids.
 Understanding also differs according to age so it is important to plan what you are going to say.
 Remember to reassure them of your love and that the separation is not their fault.

 • Answer their questions.
 Children may have questions and it is important to take them seriously.
 Mostly they want to know why you are getting divorced and what it will change for them e.g. living arrangements, whether they will get to see both parents, etc. Make time to explain things, individually if necessary.

 • Help them express their feelings.
 Anger and sadness are both natural reactions to the divorce.
 Let them know that it is okay to express their feelings but channel it through positive activities.
 Check inappropriate behavior by showing them how to resolve frustration and conflict without aggression.

 Divorce paperwork preparation can be confusing as there are many different types of forms to fill.
-These included divorce with children or without, no-fault, uncontested, etc. You must fill the appropriate one for your situation, do it correctly, completely and within the given time frame.
+These included divorce with children or without, no-fault, uncontested, etc. You must fill the appropriate one for your situation, do it correctly, completely, and within the given time frame.
 Further, each state has its own requirements.

 We The People offers assistance with divorce paperwork preparation.
 We are not attorneys but can provide you with trustworthy resources and guidance in the required areas.
 If it is a divorce with children involved, or you own property jointly with your spouse, the two parties must come to an agreement or settlement as to who will receive what after the divorce is finalized.
 Meeting with a professional can take away the stress and confusion and help you work confidently towards quick and smooth resolution.
+Int for both parties.